 Meal plan ahead so you only buy what you need

 This has been a GAME-CHANGER.
-I've been doing this for a bit, and I'm always surprised at how much this lets me focus our grocery list so we're not buying a lot of extras we'll never eat.
+I've been doing this for for the last two years, and I'm always surprised at how much this lets me focus our grocery list on only what we'll use so we're not buying a lot of extras we'll never eat.

 Make a list ahead of time or do curbside/pickup/grocery delivery